aarongodin/totally/readme.md

 **Schemas**

 Totally includes support for [json-schema.org](http://json-schema.org/) validation.
-When a `"validate"` key is specified, a JSON schema is loaded from the specified path. `"validate"` can be either url or a relative or absolute path.
+When a `"validate"` key is specified, a JSON schema is loaded from the specified path. `"validate"` can a URL, relative path or absolute path.

 ```js
 module.exports = [